-This review will compare the effectiveness of topical antibiotics (without corticosteroids) against placebo/no treatment, or another topical antibiotic for CSOM.
+This review will compare the effectiveness of topical antibiotics (with corticosteroids) against other non-surgical interventions (topical antibiotics, systemic antibiotics, topical antiseptics and aural toileting) or topical steroids alone or placebo/no treatment for CSOM.

 Description of the condition

 Chronic suppurative otitis media (CSOM), which is also often referred to as chronic otitis media (COM), is a chronic inflammation and infection of the middle ear and mastoid cavity, characterised by ear discharge (otorrhoea) through a perforated tympanic membrane.